 Accordingly, it is traditionally held that Jesus was scourged twice.
 The first beating was in the home of Caiaphas the High Priest, the second by Roman soldiers under order of Pontius Pilate.
-The scourging pillar from the home of Caiaphas is said be in the Chapel of the Apparition of Jesus to His Mother in the Church of the Holy Sepulchre in Jerusalem.
-The scourging pillar used by Pilate's soldiers is believed to be in the Church of Santa Prassede in Rome.

 [Bergeron, Joseph W..
 The Crucifixion of Jesus: A Medical Doctor Examines the Death and Resurrection of Christ.
 St. Polycarp Publishing House.
 Chapter 6: The execution of Jesus.]